Sithminii/Analog_ECG_Monitor/README.md

 # Overview
-We,I myself and my colleagues Sanjana Kapukotuwa and Sithmini Ranasinghe we able to create a ECG monitor only using analog methods,without using digital methods.
+We,I myself and my colleagues Sanjana Kapukotuwa and Sithmini Ranasinghe were able to create a ECG monitor only using analog components.